Urban Heat Island - Urban Weather Generator

 Loading and analyzing the spatial data

 • Start by loading all the raster and vector datasets into an empty QGIS project.
+All layers are in SWEREF99 1200 (EPSG:3007).

 The order in the Layers Panel determines what layer is visible.
 You can choose to show a layer (or not) with the tick box.
 You can modify layers by right-clicking on a layer in the Layers Panel and choose Properties.
 Note for example that that CDSM (vegetation) is given as height above ground (meter) and that all non-vegetated pixels are set to zero.
 This makes it hard to get an overview of all 3D objects (buildings and trees).
 QGIS default styling for a raster is using the 98 percentile of the values.
 Therefore, not all the range of the data is shown in the layer window to the left.